Jamie Benn

-Jamie Randolph Benn (born July 18, 1989) is a Canadian professional ice hockey winger and captain of the Dallas Stars of the National Hockey League (NHL).
+Jamie Randolph Benn (born July 18, 1989) is a Canadian professional ice hockey player who is a forward and captain for the Dallas Stars of the National Hockey League (NHL).

-In the 2007 NHL Entry Draft, Benn was drafted by the Dallas Stars 129th overall.
+In the 2007 NHL entry draft, Benn was drafted by the Dallas Stars 129th overall.
 He played his junior hockey career with the Kelowna Rockets of the Western Hockey League (WHL).
 He represented Canada at the 2009 World Junior Ice Hockey Championships, where he helped capture a gold medal.
 With Team Canada, he won a gold medal at the 2014 Winter Olympics in Sochi, Russia.
-In the 2014–15 NHL season, Benn was awarded the Art Ross Trophy as the league's leading scorer with 87 points.
-The Stars went to the Stanley Cup Final in 2020 under his leadership.
+In the 2014–15 season, Benn was awarded the Art Ross Trophy as the league's leader in points while also being the runner-up for the award the following season.
+The Stars went to the 2020 Stanley Cup Final under his leadership.

 Playing career

 Junior

 Benn grew up playing hockey for the Peninsula Eagles minor hockey association and attended Stelly's Secondary School as a teenager.
 He played for the Peninsula Panthers of the Vancouver Island Junior Hockey League (VIJHL), a local Junior B team located in North Saanich, British Columbia, during the 2005–06 season.
-Following this, he played for the Victoria Grizzlies of the Junior A British Columbia Hockey League (BCHL) for parts of three seasons from 2006-2008.
+Following this, he played for the Victoria Grizzlies of the Junior A British Columbia Hockey League (BCHL) for parts of three seasons from 2006–2008.

 Kelowna Rockets

-Benn was drafted by the Dallas Stars 129th overall in the 2007 NHL Entry Draft from the Victoria Grizzlies.
+Benn was drafted by the Dallas Stars 129th overall in the 2007 NHL entry draft from the Victoria Grizzlies.
 Following his draft, Benn began his major junior career with the Kelowna Rockets in the WHL.
-He scored 65 points in his rookie season in 2007–08, then improved to a team-high 46 goals along with 36 assists for 82 points in 56 games in the 2008–09 WHL season.
+He scored 65 points in his rookie season in 2007–08, then improved to a team-high 46 goals along with 36 assists for 82 points in 56 games in the 2008–09 season.
 After being named to the WHL West first All-Star team, Benn paced the Rockets with a playoff-leading 33 points en route to the 2009 Ed Chynoweth Cup title.
 In the subsequent 2009 Memorial Cup tournament, held in Rimouski, Quebec, Benn notched a four-goal game and added an assist in the second round-robin match against the Drummondville Voltigeurs, a 6–4 win, to secure the Rockets a berth in the tournament final.
 Although the Rockets lost to the Windsor Spitfires 4–1 in the Final, Benn was named to the Tournament All-Star team, along with teammate Tyler Myers.